-Recruiters who see that you are prepared for a job fair interpret your preparedness as a sign of qualities you will have once hired: you will be organized, professional, and hardworking.
-Because meeting company representatives at job fairs is parallel to a first interview, you must know how to show up with your best foot forward.
+Recruiters see your preparation for a job fair as a sign you will be organized, professional, and ready for battle once they hire you.
+And because meeting company representatives at a job fair is parallel to a first interview, you must know how to put your best foot forward.

 Here’s a practical guide to look prepared and stand out from the crowd.